-- Hall High counselors will be offering Lunch and Learns to help with concerns and needs that students have. - JA fair provides mental health Mondays to help students understand their social/emotional health. - MCTC offers a limited number of classroom guidance sessions because they are a program and not a school.
+- Hall High counselors will be offering Lunch and Learns to help with concerns and needs that students have. - MCTC offers a limited number of classroom guidance sessions because they are a program and not a school.
 They cover informed consent, career planning, and secondary planning for graduating seniors.
 Other sessions are given when specific need arises, such as, death or suicide of student or staff. - Parkview Magnet High School provides grade level quarterly newsletters to help provide information to students. - Parkview Magnet High School provides a weekly counselor priority list that is provided to department chairs and magnet area specialist.